Diversity Boosts AI-Generated Text Detection: Conclusion

 \section{Conclusion}

 We introduce \proj, a lightweight classifier for AI-text detection that leverages zero-shot diversity features from token-level surprisal.
 Our method is model-agnostic, computationally efficient, and demonstrates strong generalization across detectors and datasets.
-Appendix \ref{sec:limitations} discusses limitations, broad impacts, and ethical considerations.
+Appendix~\ref{sec:limitations} provides a detailed discussion of the method’s limitations, broader impacts, and associated ethical considerations.